scionproto/scion/doc/StaticInfo.md

-# Embedding Static Information in SCION Beacons
+# Obtaining Static Information about SCION paths

-In order to estimate certain properties of a SCION path segment, a hash which can be used to fetch information about static properties of that path can be embedded inside the path construction beacons in the form of an extension.
+In order to estimate certain properties of a SCION path segment, a service, here called the Supplementary Highspeed Information Transmission Service (simply referred to as "the service" in the following, can be constructed to fetch information about static properties of that path.

 ## Table of Contents